binki/OhNoPub.MefCacher/README.md

         }
     }

-AndÅEthat is the vision.
+AndÅc that is the vision.
 It does not work quite so far yet.
 This repository however has a few test cases and some of the necessary scaffolding to support the future API.
 It might even almost be to the point of being interesting.
-Thus Iím sharing it ^^.
+Thus IÅfm sharing it ^^.